Sequential Network Design: The Model

+A myopic planner focuses on the immediate structure of the network and heavily discounts future payoffs.
+Equivalently, there exists a cutoff $\epsilon>0$ such that the planner is myopic if and only if the geometric discount factor $\delta$ is smaller than $\epsilon$.

-Moreover, this model also encompasses the case where the designer is capable of establishing multiple links within a single period by selecting an appropriate discount function.
-For instance, when $D\left( t\right) =0$ and $D\left(t+1\right) >0$, it is equivalent to the case where the designer constructs two links at period $t$ and benefits from the network $\mathbf{G}\left( t+1\right)$.
+\begin{remark} By choosing an appropriate discount function, the model can also encompass the case where the planner is capable of establishing multiple links within a single period.
+For instance, when $D\left(t\right)=0$ and $D\left(t+1\right)>0$, it is as if the planner constructs two links at once.
+An extreme case is described in Definition \ref{def-FS}, where the planner chooses all $T$ links at once. \end{remark}